Island Villages

 Every day from noon to 5:30 pm.
 The 1850s Hawaiian Mission Settlement is comprised of a small non-denominational chapel, complete with a pulpit and a newly refurbished antique foot-pump organ, an open-sided Polynesian-style school house representing the considerable contributions of early Christian missionaries in western-style educational programs and a rock-walled missionary home with a wide lanai (shaded veranda) circling the building which features many handmade and quilted items for sale.
 The settlement offers free lessons in Polynesian weaving, ukulele playing and a fascinating history of early Christian missionaries on the Islands.

-Every day at 2:30 p.m.
-The Polynesian Cultural Center holds a one of a kind pageant on the water!
-Watch as each island puts on a beautiful representation of their dance and music on large, platform canoes as you watch from various viewing areas along the lagoon.
+Every day at 12:40 p.m.
+The Polynesian Cultural Center holds a one-of-a-kind pageant on the water!
+Watch as each island puts on a beautiful representation of their dance and music on large, double-hulled, platform canoes as you watch from various viewing areas along the lagoon.

 • Canoe Tours

 Don’t know where to go first?
-Jump onto one of our 20 seat canoes and have a personalized tour of our 16 acre facility via our beautiful lagoon.
-Or catch a ride sometime during the day, while you relax and let someone else do the work, namely one of our strong and knowledgeable canoe pushers.
+Jump onto one of our 20 seat canoes and have a personalized tour of our 16-acre facility via our beautiful lagoon.
+Or catch a ride sometime during the day, while you relax and let someone else do the work, namely one of our strong and knowledgeable canoe paddlers.

 • Iosepa Voyaging Canoe